Nowosad/raceland/README.md

 coverage](https://codecov.io/gh/Nowosad/raceland/branch/master/graph/badge.svg)](https://codecov.io/gh/Nowosad/raceland?branch=master)
 <!-- badges: end -->

-Raceland package implements a computational framework for a pattern-based, zoneless analysis, and visualization of (ethno)racial topography.
+The **raceland** package implements a computational framework for a pattern-based, zoneless analysis, and visualization of (ethno)racial topography.
 It is a reimagined approach for analyzing residential segregation and racial diversity based on the concept of ‘landscape’